 Nagoya Agricultural Center ‘dela Farm’

 Enjoy the beautiful plum blossoms during the Weeping Plum Blossoms Festival (Shidare Ume Matsuri) at the Nagoya Agricultural Center ‘dela Farm’.
 In addition to having one of the largest plum fields in Japan, the Nagoya Agricultural Center also has a large variety of other flowers.
-Also, you may have the chance to get close to some of the different farm animals who live there.
+Also, you may have the chance to get close to some of the different farm animals that live there.

 Nagoya Agricultural Center ‘dela Farm’ (名古屋市農業センターdelaふぁーむ)